1mperator/co60_LTac_Escalation.Altis/Extensions/README.md

 Good, now go into `bld` and do `cmake ..`.
 This will make `cmake` do magical things.
 I think you only need to run CMake if your CMakeLists.txt changes, but don't quote me on that.

-To actually compile the DLLs for a project, be in the `bld` directory and run `vcbuild myproject.vcproj RELEASE`.
-This is assuming CMake detected you were using msvc and generated vcproj files and stuff.
-Anyway, run that when you modify a source file.
-I think.
+Assuming CMake is generating for msvc, to actually compile the DLLs for a project, be in the `bld` directory and run `msbuild Escalation.sln`.
+That will try to build everything.

+The `/target` (or `/t`) switch can be used to build a particular target thingy; `msbuild Escalation.sln /t:escalationdb` will build the escalationdb DLL and its dependencies.

+The `/property` (or `/p`) switch is for setting properties.
+I don't really know what properties are, but they can twiddle some things like whether to build release or debug.
+Debug is built by default, `msbuild Escalation.sln /p:Configuration=Release` uses the property switch to build release.

 i has dlls but wat aboot arma?
 ---

+*Beware, this section is full of lies and falsehoods*

 At the moment, `CMakeLists.txt` is designed such that the timer.dll project thingy will be installed if you build the `INSTALL.vcproj` project.
 So, again, after running `bootstrap.sh` you should have a `bld` directory, go in there, run `cmake ..` to produce your vcproj files.
 Run `vcbuild timer.vcproj RELEASE` to build the timer DLL and finally `vcbuild INSTALL.vcproj RELEASE` to shove it into the directory that the ARMADIR environment variable points to (or at least, pointed to when you ran cmake).